 by Sarah Smart

-Q. I accidentally overheard my best friend telling another one of her girlfriends about how dumb I was in relationships, and how I gave my boyfriend a Christmas gift after he hadn’t given me one.
+Q. I accidentally overheard my best friend telling another one of her girlfriends about how dumb I was in relationships, and how I gave my boyfriend a birthday gift after he hadn’t given me one.
 I had confided in her, and I was very hurt by her betrayal.
 The problem is that I’m scheduled to be a bridesmaid for her in October, and I’m no longer interested in her friendship or being in her wedding.
 But I feel guilty about leaving her high and dry.
 What would you do?

 A. I hardly see her having one less bridesmaid as leaving her high and dry.
 I agree with your decision.
 Why should you feel guilty about disappointing someone who betrayed your friendship.
 Tell her and be free